Leg Injury Settlements & Verdicts by Mullen & Mullen Law Firm in Dallas

-If you have suffered a leg injury in an accident due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.
+If you have suffered a leg injury in Dallas due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.

-Mullen & Mullen Law Firm has significant experience in handling leg injury cases.
-We routinely assist clients in obtaining the necessary medical care they require following a spinal injury at no up-front cost – even if they don’t have health insurance.
+Mullen & Mullen Law Firm has significant experience in handling leg injury cases in Dallas.
+We routinely assist clients in obtaining the necessary medical care they require at no up-front cost – even if they don’t have health insurance.